digiltd/oh-rtd-test/Insteon-PLM-Binding.md

 1. Devices cannot be linked to the modem while the binding is running.
 If new devices are linked, the binding must be restarted.
+2. Setting up Insteon groups and linking devices cannot be done from within openHAB.
+Use HouseLinc for that.
-2. Very rarely during binding startup, a message arrives at the modem while the initial read of the modem database happens.
+3. Very rarely during binding startup, a message arrives at the modem while the initial read of the modem database happens.
 Somehow the modem then stops sending the remaining link records and the binding no longer is able to address the missing devices.
 The fix is to simply restart the binding.